-My very personal opinion about project management has changed little in recent years.
+My very personal opinion on project management has changed little in recent years.
 I admit that before, when I had a more technical background, I had a biased view of project management and the role itself.
-However, through my transition to management positions and the good fortune of having excellent mentors, I now have a deep respect for the profession.
+However, during my transition to management positions and the good fortune of having excellent mentors, I now deeply respect the profession.
 That respect is reflected in my constant search for new knowledge and practices that will enhance my performance as a manager and consultant, and of course bring my students and clients the freshest.
-This article presents the 2021 trends for project management.
+This article presents the 2022 trends for project management.

 Artificial intelligence, automation and project management

 All industries and services are sensitive to automation and the advent of artificial intelligence (AI).
 So it's no surprise that the most important project management trend for 2021 is AI and automation to project management processes.

 Applications do and will most often use these tools to facilitate and validate administrative tasks such as estimating, scheduling activities and building timelines - although I prefer the term scheduling, As you can imagine, a SW programmer at heart like me suffers from chronic allergy when someone in the project management context says programming.

 Data collection and tracking through autonomous systems or elements within the IoT will be critical to have real-time assessments of work progress.

 In more advanced environments and immersed in large dynamic data sources - such as the financial sector, for example - we will see the identification of risks and deviations.

 Be attentive.
 Keep up to date and evaluate how new technologies in the industry impact production processes.
 Identify how they can be applied to project management.
 Regularly visit blogs and news sites such as ProjectManagement, PMWorld y Thought Leadership.
 Whether it's these or other trends in project management, staying on top of them is key.

 The concept of Emotional Intelligence There is nothing new about it and it may seem strange that it appears in the project management trends for 2022.
 But the reality is that the pandemic and being socially distant has required greater tenacity and control of our emotions.